Part D—Comparative Clinical Effectiveness Research

 (iii) By the Institute in the annual report under subsection (d)(10), except that, in the case of individuals contributing to any such peer review process, such description shall be in a manner such that those individuals cannot be identified with a particular research project.

-(B) Manner of disclosure.—Conflicts of interest shall be disclosed as described in subparagraph (A) as soon as practicable on the Internet web site of the Institute and of the Government Accountability Office.
+(B) Manner of disclosure.—Conflicts of interest shall be disclosed as described in subparagraph (A) as soon as practicable on the Internet web site of the Institute.
 The information disclosed under the preceding sentence shall include the type, nature, and magnitude of the interests of the individual involved, except to the extent that the individual recuses himself or herself from participating in the consideration of or any other activity with respect to the study as to which the potential conflict exists.

 (i) Rules.—The Institute, its Board or staff, shall be prohibited from accepting gifts, bequeaths, or donations of services or property.
 In addition, the Institute shall be prohibited from establishing a corporation or generating revenues from activities other than as provided under this section.